stefanseibert/stingray-python/README.md

 Stingray is a real-time rendering engine from Autodesk: http://www.stingrayengine.com

 Installation Steps (only Windows 64bit currently):
-Install Python 2.7.12 64bit into a location on your disk, further referred as [YOUR_INSTALL_PATH]
+Install Python 2.7.12 64bit on your disk, referred as [YOUR_INSTALL_PATH]
 Set the system variable PYTHON_INCLUDE_DIRS to [YOUR_INSTALL_PATH]\include
 Set the system variable PYTHON_LIBRARIES to [YOUR_INSTALL_PATH]\libs
 Set the system variable PYTHONPATH to [YOUR_INSTALL_PATH]

 ## Known Problems in Debug Builds

-If you wanna debug the Plugin yourself and cannot get it run, this is because your Python Installation is by default not coming as debug version.
-Either you get the Python sources yourself and build it in debug or this is a workound:
+If you wanna debug the Plugin yourself and cannot get it run, this is because your Python
+Installation is by default not coming as debug version.
+Either you get the Python sources
+yourself and build it in debug or this is a workound:

-Go into the Python lib Folder ([YOUR_INSTALL_PATH]/libs) and copy "python27.lib" to "python27_d.lib" Open pyconfig.h ([YOUR_INSTALL_PATH]/include/pyconfig.h) and comment out the line "#define Py_DEBUG" After this it should be possible to link to Python in Debug Builds
+Go into the Python lib Folder ([YOUR_INSTALL_PATH]/libs) and copy "python27.lib" to "python27_d.lib"
+Open pyconfig.h ([YOUR_INSTALL_PATH]/include/pyconfig.h) and comment out the line "#define Py_DEBUG"
+After this it should be possible to link to Python in Debug Builds

-If you are new with Stingray plugins you can find all needed information on the official Stingray plugin page:
+If you are new with Stingray plugins you can find all
+needed information on the official Stingray plugin page:
 https://github.com/AutodeskGames/stingray-plugin